Reviews You Can Rely On

 Our Verdict

-The Yakima FrontLoader is a rooftop bike model that does not require the removal of the front wheel.
-It holds bikes in the same manner as most hitch mount bike racks and only makes contact with the wheels and tires of a bike - which protects your expensive ride from potential damage.
+The Yakima FrontLoader is a rooftop rack model that does not require the removal of the front wheel.
+It holds bikes in the same manner as most hitch-mount bike racks and only makes contact with the wheels and tires of a bike; this protects your frame and rims from potential damage.
 The design makes it capable of carrying almost any bike, regardless of axle standard.
 The main downside of the design is a relatively higher loading height compared to fork mount racks.

 REASONS TO BUY